 This stigma can keep them in a vicious and harmful cycle.
 First, they are prescribed medication such as an anti-depression or mood stabilizers.
 Second, these drugs cause weight gain as a side effect.
 Therefore, people will avoid seeking treatment altogether.

 Mental health challenges pose an additional hurdle to living a healthier lifestyle.
-For example, following a nutritional plan or physical activity routine is difficult for someone already struggles with low mood or anxiety.
+For example, following a nutritional plan or physical activity routine is difficult for someone who already struggles with low mood or anxiety.
 If this is the case, there are other methods of treatment.

 Intensive Behavioral Therapy and Anti-Obesity Medications